 The energy revolution has taken deep roots in the French middle class, public life in the French capital and French provinces has come to a halt

 As previously illuded to, France has seen renewed unrest today in response to the French governments attempt to impose a fuel tax on its citizenry.
 We all have seen the pictures of Paris burning, and the unrest that spread into the wealthy Parisian suburbs, the attention-grapping disfigurement of Marianne, the picturesque French icon depicted on the Arc de Triomphe.
 The riots spread from the middle class, which would have been severely effected by this new tax, eventually the riots have spread and encompassed university students, farmers and workers more generally.
+It is almost as if they spread from the same source, a single branch of a tree.

 Peak Oil: It is hard to identify a period in recent French history, which compares in terms of upheaval to the public order